Samson Ndayishimiye

 Samson Ndayishimiye (born 12 April 1980) is a retired Rwandan swimmer who specialized in sprint freestyle events.
 Ndayishimiye competed for Rwanda in the men's 50 m freestyle at the 2000 Summer Olympics in Sydney.
 He received a ticket from FINA, under a Universality program, without meeting an entry time.
 He challenged six other swimmers in heat one, including 16-year-olds Wael Ghassan of Qatar and Hassan Mubah of the Maldives.
-With one swimmer casting out of the race for a no false-start rule, Ndayishimiye rounded out the field to last place in a time of 38.76, the slowest of all-time in the heats.
+With one swimmer casting out of the race for a no false-start rule, Ndayishimiye rounded out the field to last place in a time of 38.76, the slowest of all time in the heats.
 Ndayishimiye failed to advance into the semifinals, as he placed seventy-fourth overall out of 80 swimmers in the prelims.

+In 2022 Ndayishimiye became manager of Rwanda’s first female motorsport driver Queen Kalimpinya and in 2023 competed himself in two races.
+In November 2023 Ndayishimiye was elected president of the Rwanda Cycling Federation.